 Mercury, being the smallest member of the solar system, has a number of interesting characteristics.
 Pretty much like any other planet, Mercury is unique in its own ways.
 Here are some interesting facts of Mercury for kids.

 - Mercury does not have an atmosphere like other planets.
-The atmosphere of any planets helps in trapping heat in the planet.
+The atmosphere of any planet helps in trapping heat.
 However, since Mercury does not have an atmosphere, this is why Mercury is not the hottest planet.
-Since Venus has an atmosphere, it has the ability to trap heat and that is why it is the hottest planet.
+Since Venus has an atmosphere, it has the ability to trap heat and that’s why it is the hottest planet.

 - You can observe Mercury from Earth 13 times in one hundred years.
 This is because Mercury is in its transit phase during this time.
 Transit means Mercury passing across the face of the Sun.
-This is when it is visible.
+This is when it’s most visible.

 - People have named Mercury as the morning or evening star.
-It is so because you can very clearly see Mercury during the time right before the sunrise and right after the sunset.
+It’s because you can very clearly see Mercury right before the sunrise and right after the sunset.

-- There have only been two spacecrafts that have reached Mercury.
-The reason why only two spacecrafts reached Mercury is because it is very close to the Sun.
-Because of its closeness to the Sun, it becomes very difficult for the spacecrafts to stand so much of heat.
+- There have only been two spacecraft that have reached Mercury.
+The reason why only two spacecraft reached Mercury is that it’s very close to the Sun.
+Because of its closeness to the Sun, it becomes very difficult for the spacecraft to stand so much of heat.

-- Mercury has the most non circular and eccentric orbit, out of all the planets.
-This is why it takes it a lot of time to complete its revolution.
-However, thanks to Mercury’s incredible speed because of which it completes its revolution in just 88 days.
+- Mercury has the most non-circular and eccentric orbit out of all the planets.
+This is why it takes a lot of time to complete its revolution.
+However, thanks to Mercury’s incredible speed, it completes its revolution in just 88 days.

 - ESA is planning to launch yet another spacecraft to Mercury in a joint mission with Japan Aerospace Exploration Agency.
 The scientists call this mission as “BepiColombo”- getting its name from Giuseppe Bepi Colombo who is a famous mathematician.
 The spacecraft will be launched this year.
 Also, the spacecraft will take about 7 years to reach the orbit of Mercury.